 Living in Cincinnati

-The world of art can be enjoyed at the Taft Museum of Art and the Contemporary Arts Center, both located downtown.
-The Cincinnati Art Museum is in beautiful Eden Park.
+The world of art can be enjoyed at the Taft Art Museum and the Contemporary Arts Center; both are located downtown.
+The Cincinnati Art Museum is located in beautiful Eden Park.
 The magnificently restored Cincinnati Music Hall is home to the Cincinnati Symphony and Cincinnati Opera.

 Additionally, many smaller, local theaters and playhouses are located Downtown and in Over the Rhine.

 The Cincinnati Zoo, one of the country's most famous zoos, is located one block from the UC Academic Health Center.
 Noted for the white Bengal tigers and reproduction of endangered species, the zoo provides activities for all seasons.
 The Newport Aquarium is known for their distinctive shark displays and national traveling aquatic exhibits.

 Cincinnati maintains dozens of beautiful parks and trails for biking and hiking/running.
 There are several river-ways within the metro for kayaking and canoeing as well.
 There are many organized running, biking, and paddling events around the city, including the popular Flying Pig Marathon.
 About 2 hours from the city is the Daniel Boone National Forest and Red River Gorge, a protected wilderness area with natural geological features offering renowned rock-climbing, hiking, camping and backpacking.

 A 20-minute drive north of the city will take you to Kings Island, a large amusement park with several nationally known roller coasters and excellent water park.

 Cincinnati hosts dozens of festivals throughout the year including the largest Octoberfest in the United States: Zinzinnati Oktoberfest.
 Also, Taste of Cincinnati, Fringe Festival, The Ohio River Paddlefest and many others.
 Cincinnati has pride in a rich heritage and has much to offer all of its inhabitants.